badly-drawn-wizards/vangogh_oc_fix/README.md

+# Disclaimer
+I am longer actively working on this project, but will accept PRs.
+If someone is willing to take over this project let me know.

 # Description
 A linux kernel module to override AMD Van Gogh APU PowerPlay limits for CPU.
 This is useful if you have overclocked your SteamDeck but still want to use